biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 Sure, sure.
 Everybody is always coming up with (mostly vaporware or partly implemented) data structures that handle all possible situations and are extensible in all thinkable (and unthinkable) ways.
-The prosaic truth however is that 99.9\\% of people using (and I mean really using!) crystal structures think in terms of models, chains, residues and atoms.
+The prosaic truth however is that 99.9% of people using (and I mean really using!) crystal structures think in terms of models, chains, residues and atoms.
-The philosophy of Bio.PDB is to provide a reasonably fast, clean, simple, but complete data structure to access structure data.
+The philosophy of `Bio.PDB` is to provide a reasonably fast, clean, simple, but complete data structure to access structure data.
 The proof of the pudding is in the eating.